Brisbane River

 Enquiries to Chris Rylands on 0404 875 309 or payadfasbr@hotmail.com

-Time & Venue: 10:30am, The State Library of Queensland
+Time & Venue: 10:30am, The Edge, The State Library of Queensland